ahmedhanifc/AhmedHanif/README.md

 # AhmedHanif
-Welcome!
-I'm a Data Science and AI student dedicated to solving real-world problems with technology.
-Explore my projects and connect with me.
+Welcome to my personal website!
+I am a Data Science and AI student passionate about using technology to tackle real-world problems.
+With a blend of technical skills and a commitment to community engagement, I strive to create innovative solutions that make a positive impact.
+Explore my projects, learn about my journey, and connect with me